jakobringler/H_pytorch_digitrecognition/README.md

 All of the scripts are implemented internally in Houdini's python nodes.
 The .py files are just for quick code access without having to open Houdini.

 ### Credits:
-Edmond Boulet-Gilly's video helped me figure out lots of things: https://www.youtube.com/watch?v=WNEEokEq-Fg
+[Edmond Boulet-Gilly's video](https://www.youtube.com/watch?v=WNEEokEq-Fg "4 pixel cam AI - Machine Learning in Houdini Tutorial") helped me figure out lots of things!